Neutral wires are necessary for many smart switches to work. Here’s what you need to know.

 Image: Katie McEntire, SafeWise

 Sometimes, the wires won’t be the color they’re supposed to be.
 One foolproof way to find the neutral wire is to look at the printing on the wire.
-Often the neutral wire will be printed with an N or Neutral.
+Often the neutral wire will be printed with an “N” or “Neutral.”

 3. Do you need a neutral wire for a smart switch?

-So now that we’ve covered what these mysterious wires are and what they do, the question remains.
-What do you do if you don’t have neural wires for a smart switch?
 Thankfully, you don’t need one.
 Not all smart switches need neutral wiring.
 Some of our favorite brands that don’t need neutral wires are Lutron Caseta and GE CYNC.

 Final word

-In the end, all you need to know is the white wires behind switch covers are neutral wires.
+In the end, all you need to know is that the white wires behind switch covers are neutral wires.
 Though they aren’t essential to installing a smart switch, they let you skip setting up a smart hub for the switch to work.